Supercharge Your Business Bank Account

 Traditional business banking: what’s holding you back?

-Your business, like everyone else’s, needs a bank account.
+Your business, like everyone else’s, needs a business bank account.
 Which means your business, like everyone else’s, probably banks with one of the big nine.

 The nine major banks – HSBC, Barclays, RBS, Santander, Bank of Ireland, Allied Irish Bank, Danske, Lloyds and Nationwide – hold what is essentially a monopoly on the market.
 And as much as they may claim to offer something different from each other, their offerings are fundamentally the same.